Good Sites for Kids

 Doolittle Raid

 This is a B-25 flying off the USS Hornet (CV-8) on 18 April 1942.
 B-25s were Army bombers.
-They were not supposed to be able to fly off the deck of an aircraft carrier.
-But they did.
-Jimmy Doolittle and his men made it work, with the help of Hornet's crew.
+They were not supposed to be able to fly off the deck of an aircraft carrier, but they did.
+Jimmy Doolittle and his men made it work, helped by Hornet's crew and the rest of the US Navy.

-USS Hornet, the first aircraft carrier and eighth naval vessel of that name, was sunk 27 October 1942, Battle of Santa Cruz.
-USS Hornet (CV-12), the second carrier of that name, went into action November 1943.
+USS Hornet (CV-8), the first aircraft carrier and seventh naval vessel of that name, was sunk 27 October 1942 during the Battle of Santa Cruz, near Guadalcanal.
+She was barely one year old.

 CBS News story about the raid.